viyadb/zeppelin-interpreter/README.md

 ./bin/install-interpreter.sh --name viyadb --artifact com.github.viyadb:zeppelin-viyadb:0.7.2
 ```

-Follow the instructions contained in the output from the installation command.
+Then, follow the instructions contained in the output from the installation command.